LuciadCPillar Samples

 • Open supported files

-• Connect to a web service (WMS, WMTS, OGC 3D tiles, HSPC, HERE Maps)
+• Connect to a web service (WMS, WMTS, OGC 3D tiles, HSPC, HERE Maps, and MBTiles)

 • Add a basic vector model showing several supported geometries using default styling.